buddhist-uni/buddhist-uni.github.io/_courses/an.md

 From [DN 33](/content/canon/dn33), we know that the Saṅgha would often recite the Buddha's teachings in numerical order even during the Buddha's own lifetime, so it isn't hard to imagine how the tradition came to form the Aṅguttara Nikāya as we have it today.
 The first book (AN 1) contains a multitude of teachings on "one thing", the second book (AN 2) contains teachings on "two things", etc.

 The Aṅguttara Nikāya contains some of the most practical suttas in the entire canon, for both monastics and the laity.
-Being organized around a theme as abstract as numbers (starting with the number one!), the AN contains a rich variety of subjects sure to appeal to readers of any level or interest.
+Being organized around a theme as abstract as numbers, the AN contains a rich variety of subjects sure to appeal to readers of any level or interest.

 ## Prerequisites